 JB: Well, like many of you I’m spending my days on long conference and video calls, staying in touch with our clients, discussing their priorities and then connecting our teams across the different service lines that we offer with our clients, such as assurance, tax, transaction services, and consulting.

-JO: How you feel the banking sector is handling the COVID crisis and how does it compare to the financial crisis we had a decade ago?
+JO: How you feel the banking sector is handling the Covid crisis and how does it compare to the financial crisis we had a decade ago?

 JB: I think this is a very different crisis from a decade ago.
 This is really a global health crisis.
 The previous crisis was mostly a financial one and that also means that the response of the banks is different.
 The first priority has been very much around operational resilience, making sure that customers have access to banking services and that employees are safe and can actually do their job.
 The banking system has held up in that respect very well and overall, bank boards and executive committees can be happy with how banks have been making sure that people can make payments, access loans, and their bank accounts.